holoviz-dev/blog/posts/mixtral/index.md

 We just got access to the Mistral API, so we have to give it a try!

-Let's first generated a Mistral API from [https://console.mistral.ai/users/api-keys/](https://console.mistral.ai/users/api-keys/).
+Let's first generate a Mistral API from [https://console.mistral.ai/users/api-keys/](https://console.mistral.ai/users/api-keys/).

 <img src="./images/mistral_api.png" width="100%" style="margin-left: auto; margin-right: auto; display: block;"></img>